-Acetylene sensor/transmitters are factory calibrated for the operating range specified on the order, with the calibrated range shown on the calibration tag attached inside the lid of the transmitter enclosure.
-Available ranges are 0-200 PPM minimum and 0-1000 PPM maximum.
+Sensor/transmitters are factory calibrated for the operating range specified on the order, with the calibrated range shown on the calibration tag attached to the inside lid of the transmitter enclosure.
 For critical applications, sensor/transmitters should be calibrated every 3-6 months.
 When used primarily for high level leak detection, yearly calibration is probably sufficient.
-Keep in mind that the best calibration sources are generally $\pm 10\%$ accurate, and that a sensor/transmitter will normally change sensitivity by less than 25% over 12 months time.
+Keep in mind that the best calibration sources are generally ±10% accurate, and that a sensor/transmitter will normally change sensitivity by less than 25% over 12 months time.